SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

     [meta posts](https://meta.stackoverflow.com/questions/260648/stack-overflow-question-checklist),
     IDYB, etc.).

-If the previous has not solved the issue, we will stop the discussion and redirect you to Meta to have our actions scrutinized by somewhat independent community members.
+<a id="closed-my-Q-go-to-meta"></a>If the previous has not solved the issue, we will stop the discussion and redirect
+you to Meta to have our actions scrutinized by somewhat independent community members.

 <h2 id="can-i-request-people-to-vote-or-flag-on-posts-i-find">Can I request people to vote or flag on posts I find?</h2>